paydos/BookingAutomation/readme.md

 - `setup.py`: This script is responsible for setting up the environment by installing the necessary Python packages.

+- `installer.py`: This script utilizes the `AutoInstaller` class from the `lib.setup` module to automate the installation of required modules and adds the application to the system startup.

+- `paths.py`: This script defines the file paths used throughout the project, such as the log file path and the requirements file path.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With